 The increasing heat at the center of a protostar will eventually reach the amount necessary to cause nuclear fusion to begin if it is massive enough.
-At this point, the protostar will become a real star as hydrogen is fused into helium releasing tremendous amounts of energy.
+At this point, the protostar will become a real star as hydrogen fuses into helium, releasing tremendous amounts of energy.
 At this point, the star will likely expand due to the immense heat from fusion.
-Gravitational force and heat reach a new equilibrium lasting for millions if not billions of years.
+Gravitational force and heat reach a new equilibrium lasting millions, if not billions of years.
 The star develops a stable core temperature fusing hydrogen into helium, constant surface temperature, luminosity, and color.
-It is now a main sequence “dwarf” star and will main in this state for as long as conditions which the balance between gravity and hear continue.
+It is now a main sequence “dwarf” star and will main in this state for as long as conditions in which the balance between gravity and heat continue.

 A Brown Dwarf Star

 Smaller protostars follow another parkway.
-They are about 1 – 8 percent of the sun’s mass and are not big enough to generate enough pressure and heat for the fusion of hydrogen into helium.
+They are about 1 – 8 percent of the sun’s mass and are not big enough to generate enough pressure and heat for hydrogen fusion into helium.
 Instead, they will fuse deuterium into helium, producing something called a “brown dwarf” star.
-One out of every 6000 hydrogen atoms has a nucleus with both a proton and a neutron.
-The usual hydrogen atom only has a proton in its nucleus.
+One of every 6000 hydrogen atoms has a nucleus with both a proton and a neutron.
+This kind of hydrogen with an extra neutron is called “deuterium.”
+The usual hydrogen atom only has a proton in its nucleus with no neutron.
 As a result, brown dwarf stars have very little fuel available for nuclear reactions.
-Even the most massive brown dwarfs have only enough to last about 100 million years, and then they flicker out.
+Even the most massive brown dwarfs have only enough to last about 100 million years, then flicker out.

 Newly formed protostars are dim and are located far to the right and lower on the HR diagram.
 As the protostar continuously warms, they move from the right to left and gradually assume their position on the HR diagram.